GoogleCloudPlatform/chef-google-compute/README.md

   the backend, either NONE or PROXY_V1.
 The default is NONE.

 * `service` -
+  Required.
 A reference to BackendService resource

 * `ssl_certificates` -
+  Required.
 A list of SslCertificate resources that are used to authenticate connections between users and the load balancer.
 Currently, exactly one SSL certificate must be specified.